Company: Bibb County School District

 Challenge

-Continue to maximize transportation fleet savings and reduce carbon footprint for urban school district that serves approximately 25,000 students.
+Continue to maximize transportation fleet savings and reduce carbon footprint for an urban school district that transports 8,000 students daily.

 By the Numbers

-- 25 percent of the school bus fleet runs on propane autogas.
+- Over 65% of the school bus fleet runs on propane autogas.

 Building on Success

-When Anthony Jackson accepted the post of director of transportation for the Bibb County School District, he inherited 31 Blue Bird Vision Type C propane autogas buses.
+When Anthony Jackson accepted the post of director of transportation for Bibb County School District in 2014, he inherited 31 Blue Bird Vision Type C propane buses.
 While he didn’t have firsthand experience with propane autogas, his previous research pointed to the benefits of using the fuel.
 “I found that the return on investment for propane looked like a much more viable option than compressed natural gas,” Jackson said.

 Dealing with tightening standards on diesel emissions led the district into problems related to diesel emissions reduction equipment — diesel particulate filters (DPF), manual regeneration, diesel emission fluid (DEF), and more.
-Operating on propane autogas instead of diesel removes the complexity and cost of after-treatment measures, which can accelerate return on investment and cut operating costs.
+Operating its fleet on propane autogas instead of diesel removed the complexity and cost of after-treatment measures, which can accelerate return on investment and cut operating costs.

 Across the Board Appeal

-Filling up the propane autogas buses takes place at a station located on the grounds of the district’s bus garage, which has a 4,000-gallon propane tank.
-Many school districts choose private on-site refueling due to the convenience and low cost.
+The district’s buses are fueled at a station located on the grounds of its bus garage, which has an 18,000-gallon propane tank.
+Like Bibb County School District, many school districts choose private onsite fueling due to the convenience and low cost.
 Installing propane autogas fueling infrastructure costs less than any other fueling station option — including gasoline and diesel.
 Because of its EPA classification as a non-contaminant, propane infrastructure has fewer compliance requirements than conventional fuels, meaning there is no costly EPA monitoring involved.

 Unlike gasoline or diesel, propane autogas is part of a closed-loop system, meaning the fuel is never exposed to air and won’t spill.
 As an approved alternative fuel under the Clean Air Act, propane autogas is a nontoxic, non-carcinogenic and non-corrosive fuel.